LeBaronDeCharlus/Wrike-CLI-Client/Readme.md

     let url: String = env::var("URL")?;
     let token: String = env::var("TOKEN")?;
 ```
+Wrike user must be your `Contact ID`, see [this page](https://developers.wrike.com/api/v4/contacts/) for more information.

 You need to configure and export them in your $PATH.